 Hugh Jackman is one of Australia’s most famous actors, known for big productions like “Australia” and his role as Wolverine in the “X-Man” franchise.
-In 2013 he was diagnosed with a basal cell carcinoma, which he had removed, and by May 2015 he’d had four cancers removed from his skin.
+In 2013 he was diagnosed with basal cell carcinoma, which he had removed; by May 2015, he’d had four cancers removed from his skin.
 Now he gets a check up every three months to ensure his skin remains healthy.

-One of the most popular actresses in the 70s and 80s, Diane Keaton was a superstar, but she was also very fair skinned.
-She admits that as a young actress she was always trying to tan until she was diagnosed with a squamous cell carcinoma on her face at the age of 21, now she wears broad spectrum sunscreen on her face every day.
+One of the most popular actresses in the 70s and 80s, Diane Keaton, was a superstar, but she was also very fair skinned.
+She admits that as a young actress, she always tried to tan until she was diagnosed with squamous cell carcinoma on her face at the age of 21.
+Now, she wears broad spectrum sunscreen on her face every day.

-Another big name, Ewan McGregor had multiple cancerous moles removed in the early 2000s and has since dedicated himself to avoiding two habits that increase the risk of other cancers, which are smoking and drinking alcohol.
+Another big name, Ewan McGregor, had multiple cancerous moles removed in the early 2000s and has since dedicated himself to avoiding two habits that increase the risk of other cancers: smoking and drinking alcohol.

-Bob Marley was a giant in the music industry, known for his genre bending music.
-In 1981, however, he sadly passed away from skin cancer that developed under his toenail.
-Due to its unusual position, it was discovered too late and acts as a reminder to everyone to always check any unusual spot with your dermatologist.
+Bob Marley was a music industry giant known for his genre bending music.
+In 1981, however, he sadly passed away from a skin cancer that developed under his toenail.
+Due to its unusual position, it was discovered too late and reminded everyone to always check any unique spot with their dermatologist.

 Best known for her role as the lead in 1988 “Working Girl”, Melanie Griffith is also a survivor of multiple skin cancer cases, one from her nose and another from a different part of her face.